socketstream/socketstream/README.md

 ### Features

 * No-latency bi-directional communication between client and server using websockets (or flash sockets)
-* Write client and server code in [Coffeescript](http://jashkenas.github.com/coffee-script/) or Javascript - your choice
+* Write client AND server code in [Coffeescript](http://jashkenas.github.com/coffee-script/) or Javascript - your choice
 * Effortless scalable pub/sub baked right in.
 Not just for chat apps and stock tickers anymore!
 See examples below.
 * In-built User model via @session.user with modular authentication
 * Uses Redis for fast session retrieval, pub/sub, list of users online, and any other data your app needs instantly